lonetwin/supycache/README.rst

     'cached'

-The ``backend`` interface is abstarcted out neatly so that backends can be swapped out without too much hassle.
+The ``backend`` interface is abstracted out neatly so that backends can be swapped out without too much hassle.
 As long as the passed in object has a ``get()``, ``set()`` and ``delete()`` methods, it can be passed to ``supycache`` as a backend or can be set as the ``default_backend``.